 Inclusion represents environmental and organizational cultures in which faculty, students, staff and administrators with diverse characteristics thrive.
 Inclusive environments require intentionality and embrace differences, not merely tolerate them.
 Everyone works to ensure the perspectives and experiences of others are invited, welcomed, acknowledged, and respected (AACN Position Statement, 2016).

-The Diversity and Inclusion Committee at the SON is working to ensure that everyone knows,
+The Diversity, Equity and Inclusion Committee at the SON is working to ensure that everyone knows,

 YOU BELONG HERE